SimonTheSourcerer/CCSCANsatMissionPack/README.txt

 Copyright © 2014 tattagreis
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the COPYING file for more details.
+See the LICENSE file for more details.

 Adds a scan mission for each scannable main planet and Kerbin's moons.
 Covered planets: Moho, Eve, Kerbin, Mun, Minmus, Duna, Dres, Eeloo